Moimenta-Alcafache train crash: Context

 The accident happened near the Moimenta-Alcafache station, in Moimenta de Maceira Dão parish, Mangualde municipality.
 This station is between the Nelas and Mangualde stations, in a single track zone.

 The crash involved two passenger trains.
-One was operating an international service between Oporto and Paris, and was running 18 minutes behind schedule; the other one was on a regional service, heading for Coimbra.
+One was operating an international service between Porto and Paris, and was running 18 minutes behind schedule; the other one was on a regional service, heading for Coimbra.
 The regional train was composed of locomotive 1439, from the CP Class 1400 of Comboios de Portugal, and by 6 or 7 carriages, built by the Sorefame company; the Sud Express (international service) was made up of locomotive CP Class 1960 1961 and about 12 carriages.
 In total, about 460 passengers were aboard the two trains.

 Crash

 The regional service, which was stopping at all stations, arrived at Mangualde station, where it was supposed to stay until the international train had passed.
 However, notwithstanding the fact that the international service train had standing orders giving it the right of way, the regional continued on, estimating that the delay in the international's service would be enough for the regional to get to Nelas station, where the crossing could be effected.
 However, the international service was running with a shorter delay than expected; wrongly considering that the line was open to Mangualde station, it also moved on.
 After the departure, the Nelas stationmaster phoned Moimenta-Alcafache waystation to warn them about the international service departure, and was then informed of the oncoming regional train.
 Foreseeing that the trains would collide, he tried to warn the guardsman on a level crossing between both stations by holding a banner or placing petards on the line; however, this action was not possible, as the train had already passed.

 Around 18:37, the trains collided, while traveling approximately 100 km/h each.
 The shock destroyed both locomotives and some cars in both trains, and ignited several gasoline-fueled fires.
 Due to the fact that the materials used in the carriages were not fireproof, the fire spread quickly, producing great amounts of smoke.

 Immediately after the crash, panic spread among the passengers, who were frantically trying to get out of the carriages.
 Many people, among them children, got out of the wreckage, having been helped by other passengers; others burned to death, or were asphyxiated by smoke and fumes.